How to find and use the accessibility features in Microsoft Windows 11

 Alternatively, you can enable the feature though the system’s settings:

-2. Find the Magnifier menu on the right-hand navigation panel, under the ‘Vision’ category.
-Screenshot of the location of the magnifier setting in the accessibility menu.
+- Find the Magnifier menu on the right-hand navigation panel, under the ‘Vision’ category.

-6. Use the plus and minus keys for Zoom level to zoom in and out or use the Zoom increment drop-down menu underneath to change the increments used here and in the Magnifier toolbar.
-Screenshot of the zoom level settings in the magnifier panel of the accessibility menu.
+- Use the plus and minus keys for Zoom level to zoom in and out or use the Zoom increment drop-down menu underneath to change the increments used here and in the Magnifier toolbar.

-7. Admin can also enable or switch off the Invert colors option if you find inverting the colors makes text easier or harder to read.
-Screenshot of the invert colours option of the magnifier panel in the accessibility menu.
+- Admin can also enable or switch off the Invert colors option if you find inverting the colors makes text easier or harder to read.

 5.2.
 Activate Reading